nicross/Lazily/README.md

 # Lazily.js
-A lightweight framework for progressively enhancing static markup.
+A lightweight plugin ecosystem for progressively enhancing static markup.

 **Lazily** leverages the `MutationObserver` interface to alert plugins of changes to the document.
 Plugins then intercept and mutate these changes before they are committed.